 Pre market engagement, using the provisions of Regulation 40 of the Public Contracts Regulations 2015, would likely provide additional assurance of value for money prior to commencing a reserved contracting procurement procedure.
 This could include seeking advice from independent experts or from market participants, including, where relevant, supported businesses themselves.

-As with all contracts, once awarded and in place for a period of time, contracting authorities can assess the performance of the ‘reserved’ contract.
-During this process, contracting authorities can examine the actual outcomes, the delivery of the procurement against what was expected and extent to which value for money is achieved.
+As with all contracts, once awarded and in place for a period of time, WPS bodies can assess the performance of the ‘reserved’ contract.
+During this process, WPS bodies can examine the actual outcomes, the delivery of the procurement against what was expected and extent to which value for money is achieved.

 Where reserved contracts have been used and have delivered value for money, these positive experiences and benefits should be used to promote the use of Regulations 20 or 77.

 Contribute to your own organisation’s objectives to deliver against the requirements of the Well-being of Future Generations (Wales) Act 2015 (“WFG Act”).
 Reserving contracts may be used to address the Well-being Goals of supporting a more prosperous, more equal, healthier and resilient Wales with more cohesive communities.

 - Enable greater access to employment opportunities for disabled or disadvantaged people

 - Increase the diversity of the public sector supplier base to help deliver better public goods and services that meet the needs of those who use them by drawing from the wider pool of talent and skills available in the workforce that are currently underutilised i.e. ‘disadvantaged’ workers who face barriers to entering the labour market, and